Best Books For Athlete Mindset | Thinking Your Way To Better Results

-You are here because you want to get the best books for athlete mindset.
+You are here to get the best books for the athlete mindset.
 Am I right?
 Then that’s great.
-This is Raju Akon, a psychologist and expert in sports psychology.
-I also have the experience to provide counseling with Olympic athletes.
-So, I am well known about athlete mindset.
+This is Raju Akon, a psychologist, and expert in sports psychology.
+I also have experience providing counseling to Olympic athletes.
+So, I am well-known for my athletic mindset.
 I will introduce you to the two best books for athlete mindset.

 Two Best Books for Athlete Mindset

-I think and believe these two books will help and motivated you to reach your goal.
+These two books will help and motivate you to reach your goal.

-1. The Champion Mindset: An effective guide for Athlete’s Mental Toughness
+1. The Champion Mindset: A practical guide for Athlete’s Mental Toughness

 This is a fantastic inspirational book by Dr. Joanna Zeiger.
-According to her personal account of the career-ending crash, she wrote the book, professional athlete knowledge, and coaching career experience.
-You can read this book if you feel negative about your confidence or need the inspiration to get motivated.
+According to her account of the career-ending crash, she wrote the book professional athlete knowledge and coaching career experience.
+You can read this book if you feel pessimistic about your confidence or need inspiration to get motivated.

-In every chapter, you will get a clear goal and an excellent summary of elements.
+Every chapter will give you a clear goal and an excellent summary of elements.
 After that, you should practice when finishing the chapter.
 After reading this book, you will get a turning back in your life.
 If you read this book, you will get high effectiveness for your endurance sports training.
-All in all, this book will help you to get a high level of discipline.
+Overall, this book will help you get a high level of discipline.
 That’s why this is one of the best books for athlete mindset.

 2. The Champion’s Mind: Think, Train, and Thrive For Great Athletes

-If you are looking for a book that helps the mindset or mental set by continuing your improvement, I will suggest this book.
+If you are looking for a book that helps the mindset or mental set by continuing your improvement, I suggest this book.
 You can feel the importance of the title says how great athletes think, train, and thrive.
-The book is essential for Athletes, sports psychologists to get or provide mental health training.
+The book is essential for Athletes and sports psychologists to get or provide mental health training.
 James A. Afremow writes the book with his practical, real-life experience.
-Two important things you can get from this book.
+Two essential things you can get from this book.

-Best Books for Athlete Mindset1.
-You will be able to implement the techniques and tools mentioned in this book.
-There are lots of practices and coaching that will train your mind towards winning.
+1. You can implement the techniques and tools mentioned in this book.
+In addition, there are lots of practices and coaching that will train your mind toward winning.

-1. Another main part is, this book contains experience sharing from top-level athletes.
+- Another central part is this book contains experience sharing from top-level athletes.
 They explained their mindset for winning and the way to reach the goal.

 You will get inspiration, motivation, realistic exceptions, and an effective way of setting the goal for finding the way.
 If you read this book, it will be your athletic inspiration and guidance library.
 This is another best book for an athlete mindset.

-What do Olympic athletes know or do that normal athletes don’t?
+What do Olympic athletes know or do that average athletes don’t?

 Flexible dedication

 What is flexible dedication?
-Flexible dedication is the ability first to utilize a long-term perspective about goal-setting while simultaneously planning for obstacles.
+Flexible dedication first utilizes a long-term perspective about goal-setting while simultaneously planning for obstacles.

-In short, it means that Olympic athletes can set their target goals even though they know problems (injuries, etc.) will arise along the way.
+In short, it means that Olympic athletes can set their target goals even though they know problems (injuries, etc.) will arise.

 Most athletes have a difficult time taking such a perspective.
-Goals that are four-plus years out on the horizon seem too distant to hold any relevance in their lives.
+Goals four-plus years out on the horizon seem too distant to be relevant in their lives.

 The ability to bounce back-quicker, harder, and better

 Nobody deals with losses and setbacks better than Olympic athletes.
 Examples?
 Think Dan Jansen.
-Think about how many times you’ve read or heard about athletes who are attempting to win gold for the third time (which means twelve years of training!).
+Think about how often you’ve read or heard about athletes attempting to win gold for the third time (which means twelve years of training!).

-Resilience-the ability to bounce back from setbacks-is a key characteristic of the mental program of Olympic athletes.
-Resilience is increased through proper anticipation of obstacles.
+Resilience- the ability to bounce back from setbacks- is a vital characteristic of the mental program of Olympic athletes.
+Strength is increased through proper anticipation of obstacles.
 Olympic athletes understand that life isn’t fair, and neither is a sport, but they forge ahead despite this knowledge.

 Why are these athletes better equipped to deal with setbacks and adversity?
 Because they plan for it and use failure and obstacles as part of their training.